LaffertyDev/Portal0/README.md

 10. Verify mobile page works & flows
 11. Setup auto-deploy
 12. Setup separate git project for DnD worldbuilder & how to auto import it when changes are made
+13. Figure out how to auto commit / sync using Visual Studio Code w/ Github

 ## School Projects to import:
 Write project for Senior Design